tytydraco/yessleep/out/Arctica_2.md

 After a second's hesitation, "This is McMurdo.
 Please state your emergency.
 Over."

 "We have three dead."
 I let it die.
 "Two dead.
-And one injured.
-Another, another missing.
+And two injured.
+One of them in need of immediate medical.
+Another...another missing.
 Over."

-"We can send an immediate air drop to your location.
+"We can send an air drop to your location.
 Please confirm.
 Negative 78.
 Negative 170.
 Over."

 "Yes!
 We have joined with Simon's team.
 Over."